raganwald/cafeaulife/README.md

 ### Recursion: See 'Recursion'

 Now let's consider a square of size eight.
-First, we are going to assume that we can look up any `Divisible` square from the cache withthe following method:
+First, we are going to assume that we can look up any `Divisible` square from the cache with the following method:

     Square.find({ nw: ..., ne: ..., se: ..., sw: ...})

 Given four component squares, this looks up a square in the cache.
-For the moment, we can ignore the question of what happens when a square is not in the cache, because when dealing with squares of siz eeight, we only ever need to look up squares of size four, and they are all seeded in the cache.
+For the moment, we can ignore the question of what happens when a square is not in the cache, because when dealing with squares of size eight, we only ever need to look up squares of size four, and they are all seeded in the cache.

 Once we have established how to construct the result for a square of size eight, including its result and velocity, we will be able to write out `.find` method to handle looking up squares of size eight and dealing with cache 'misses' by constructing a new square, so let's do that.